Non-Perishable Food Items: The Complete Emergency Pantry Guide

 Peanut or almond butter, beef or turkey jerky, meat sticks, meal-replacement bars, and shelf-stable tofu.
 These are calorie- and protein-dense, and they’re completely ready to eat when cooking isn’t an option.
 I keep single-serve nut butter packets in every car kit and go-bag I build.

-Snacks and comfort foods
+Snacks and Comfort Foods

 Crackers, granola bars, energy bars, trail mix, dried fruit, dark chocolate, instant coffee, tea, and electrolyte mixes.
 Quick energy and morale support.
-In every community emergency preparedness workshop I’ve run across Washington state, people consistently underestimate how much comfort food matters when stress is high — especially for children.
+In every community emergency preparedness workshop I’ve run across Washington state, people consistently underestimate how much comfort food matters when stress is high — especially for kids.

 Breakfast (approximately 400–600 kcal)